Mikejo5000/vsts-docs-pr/docs/work/track/titles-ids-descriptions.md

 <a id="category"/>
 ## List items based on categories

 To filter work items based on the category they belong to, use the **In Group** operator.
-For example, the following filter criteria will return all work items that are in the current team project, assigned to the team member, and defined as belonging to the Bug Category.
+For example, the following filter criteria will return all work items that are in the current project, assigned to the team member, and defined as belonging to the Bug Category.

 ![Query clause to find work items by category](_img/example-work-item-queries/IC720125.png)